-The Company has a strong Capital position and the profitability of the Company with the ability to retain the annual profits helps the Company to have adequate capital.
+The Company has a strong Capital position and the profitability of the Company with the ability to retain the annual profits, through a flexible dividend policy, helps the Company to have adequate capital.
 All the scenarios tested within the ORSA show the resilience of the Company's Solvency II ratio.